 It is worth taking a hard look at how those choices were made, and who gained and who lost from them.

-IT HAS ALWAYS been technically necessary to locate mobile phones.
+It has always been technically necessary to locate mobile phones.
 The phone company has to know where you are in order to route calls to you.
 Whenever your cell phone is on, it’s emitting little “I am here” signals.
 The nearest cell tower picks up these signals and informs the network where to send incoming calls.
-At this stage, though, the...
+At this stage, thou...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.